Brazilian Peppertree Seed Chalcid, (unofficial common name) Megastigmus transvaalensis (Hymenoptera: Torymidae)

 Life Cycle

 The complete life history of the Brazilian peppertree seed chalcid has not been investigated but a generalized biology of seed-attacking Megastigmus wasps was described by (Milliron 1949).
-After mating, the female deposits an egg inside the developing seed where all life stages of the wasp are passed.
+After mating, the female deposits an egg inside the developing seed where all life stages of the wasp develop.
 The egg incubation period is short, and larvae probably hatch in four to five days.
 After several months, a single adult emerges from the seed.
 However, this period may be shorter in Megastigmus transvaalensis as adults emerged a few weeks after flower initiation (G.S.
 Wheeler, unpublished data).
 Prior to emergence of the adult wasp, it is difficult to distinguish between attacked and unattacked drupes as there apparently is no external evidence of the insect developing inside the seed.

 The Brazilian peppertree seed chalcid presumably has two generations per year that are synchronized with the winter and spring drupe production periods of its host plant.
 The sex ratio of wasps emerging from drupes of Brazilian peppertree averaged over a two-year period was 2:1 (females: males) (Wheeler et al. 2001).